shapeshed/shapeshed.com/content/post/unix-file.md

   "title": "Linux and Unix file command tutorial with examples", "date": "2016-09-07T00:00:00+00:00",
   "image": "images/articles/file.png",
-  "description": "Tutorial on using file, a UNIX command for determining file types.
+  "description": "Tutorial on using file, a UNIX and Linux command for determining file types.
 Examples of a single file, multiple files, viewing mime types and compressed files.", "tags": [
-    "UNIX"
+    "UNIX",
+    "Linux"
   ]
 }